Shepherd's Pen AI helps pastors turn their study, their prayers, and their pastoral heart into sermons — in their own words, ready to preach.

 The Small Group Guide format is specifically designed for discussion-based settings.

-First, make sure you've uploaded voice samples in the My Voice tab — that's the biggest factor.
+First, make sure you've uploaded voice samples in the Your Voice section at the top of the Builder — that's the biggest factor.
 The more sermons you upload, the more the output sounds like you specifically rather than a generic pastor.

 Second, be as detailed as possible in your key points and illustrations fields.
 Vague inputs produce generic outputs.
 If it still doesn't feel right, regenerate individual sections or add a note in the Additional Notes field describing your specific style: "I use short punchy sentences," "I always open with a story," etc.